Bio

 Yuliya Lanina

-Lanina has exhibited extensively both nationally and internationally, including Elizabet Ney Museum (Austin, TX, 2023), Rabotaroom (Milan, Italy, 2023), MuseumsQuartier Wien (Vienna, Austria, 2021), SXSW Interactive (Austin, TX, 2019), Cleveland Institute of Art (Cleveland, OH, 2013), State Museum of Modern Art (Moscow, Russia, 2012), Patrick Heide Gallery (London, UK, 2011), SIGGRAPH Asia (Yokohama, Japan, 2009), Beijing Biennial (Beijing, China, 2009), Seoul Art Museum (Seoul, Korea, 2006).
+Lanina has exhibited extensively both nationally and internationally, including Cleveland Institute of Art (Cleveland, OH, 2013), MuseumsQuartier Wien (Vienna, Austria, 2021), Rabotaroom (Milan, Italy, 2023), Seoul Art Museum (Seoul, Korea, 2006), Patrick Heide Gallery (London, UK, 2011), SIGGRAPH Asia (Yokohama, Japan, 2009), Beijing Biennial (Beijing, China, 2009), Sara Nightingale Gallery (Sag Harbor, NY, 2024), Elizabet Ney Museum (Austin, TX, 2023), SXSW Interactive (Austin, TX, 2019), State Museum of Modern Art (Moscow, Russia, 2012).
 Her 2022 solo show at Xposed gallery on New York’s High Line was viewed by more than 1,000 people per day over four weeks.

-Lanina performances have been featured in OUTSider Festival (2020, 2021), Teatro Santa Ana (San Miguel De Allende, Mexico, 2019), Blanton Museum of Art (Austin, TX, 2019), Creative Tech Week (NY, NY, 2019), TURN UP Multimedia (Tucson, AZ, 2019), SEAMUS National Conference (Eugene, OH, 2018), and Fusebox Festival (Austin, TX, 2016).
+Lanina performances have been featured in OUTSider Festival (Austin, TX 2021), Teatro Santa Ana (San Miguel De Allende, Mexico, 2019), Blanton Museum of Art (Austin, TX, 2019), Creative Tech Week (NYC, 2019), SEAMUS National Conference (Eugene, OH, 2018), and Fusebox Festival (Austin, TX, 2016).

 The screening venues for her animations include Austrian Film Museum (Vienna, Austria, 2022), Project Arts Centre (Lithuania, 2019), Le Carreau du Temple (Paris, France, 2018), Museum of Contemporary Art (North Miami, FL, 2012), El Museo Cultural, (Santa Fe, NM, 2010), Museum Ludwig (Germany, 2007), and Global Art & Moving Images Awards, Strata Foundation, Pinsiö, Finland (2013).
-Lanina’s most recent animation Gefilte Fish won Best International Short Film at Tamuz Shomron Film Festival (Israel, 2024) and an Honorable Mention at the Female Eye Film Festival (Toronto, Canada 2023).
+Lanina’s most recent animation Gefilte Fish won Best International Short Film at Tamuz Shomron Film Festival (2024) and an Honorable Mention at the Female Eye Film Festival (Toronto, Canada 2023).

-Lanina’s professional honors include fellowships and scholarships from Artpace International Art Residency (SA, 2023), Fulbright (Vienna, Austria, 2020), The Puffin Foundation (NJ, 2019), Marble House Project (Vermont, 2017), Headlands Art Center (CA, 2013), Yaddo (NY, 2022, 2011) and CORE Cultural Funding Program (Austin, TX, 2014-2022).
+Lanina’s professional honors include fellowships and scholarships from Artpace International Art Residency (San Antonio, 2023), Fulbright (Vienna, Austria, 2020), The Puffin Foundation (NJ, 2019), Yaddo (2011, 2022), Marble House Project (Vermont, 2017), Headlands Art Center (CA, 2013), and CORE Cultural Funding Program (Austin, TX, 2014-2022).

-Lanina’s work was featured on the front cover of Austin Chronicle (2023) weekly newspaper and reviewed in The Forward (2022), Glasstire (2020), Houston Press (2016), Australian Art Review (2010), Brooklyn Rail (2006), Art ReView (2001), Bloomberg News (2007), Beijing Today (2006) and other publications.
+Lanina’s work was featured on the cover of Austin Chronicle (2023) and reviewed in Feminist Studies (2024), The Forward (2022), Glasstire (2020), Houston Press (2016), Australian Art Review (2010), Brooklyn Rail (2006), Art ReView (2001), Bloomberg News (2007), Beijing Today (2006) and other publications.
 Yuliya was listed among the “top 10 artists in NYC now” by Revolt Magazine and received an honorable citation from the New York State Assembly in 2013.
-An essay about her work is forthcoming in the scholarly journal Feminist Studies.

 Lanina holds an MFA in Combined Media from Hunter College and a BFA in Painting and Drawing from SUNY Purchase College.
 She is currently Assistant Professor of Practice at the Department of Arts and Entertainment Technologies at The University of Texas at Austin.